How to Freeze Ground Beef

 Drain the Meat

 Once the meat is cooked, drain the grease and allow the meat to cool.
 I place paper towels in the bottom of a bowl, place a metal strainer on top and drain the grease into the bowl.
 Once the grease has cooled I throw the paper towels in the trashcan.
-You can also line the bowl with aluminum foil then wrap the foil around the grease to throw it out.
+You can also line the bowl with aluminum foil then wrap the foil around the grease to throw it out but I prefer to use the paper towels knowing they are bio-degradable.

 Package the Meat